 Having held numerous positions throughout her twenty-two year tenure at Cedarcrest Regional Hospital, Darlene has an impressive and extensive background.
 She has also worked on psychiatric units at both the Institute of Living and Hebrew Home.
 In addition to her work at NECBT, Darlene is employed at Community Renewal Team, working with dual-diagnosed patients.
 She also works with autistic children at Focus in Canton, CT.

-Dr. Julien holds a Doctor of Philosophy in Counseling Studies from Capella University in Minnesota, a B.A. and M.A. in Forensic Psychology from John Jay College of Criminal Justice of the City University of New York, as well as an Associate of the Arts in Psychology from Bronx Community College of the City University of New York.
+Dr. Julien holds a Doctor of Philosophy in Counseling Studies from the Harold Abel School of Social and Behavioral Sciences in Minnesota, a B.A. and M.A. in Forensic Psychology from John Jay College of Criminal Justice of the City University of New York, as well as an Associate of the Arts in Psychology from Bronx Community College of the City University of New York.
 He has extensive experience with behavioral healthcare as a Behavior Specialist in center/residential as well as home-based settings.
 Dr. Julien is also highly skilled at working with children and adolescents with autism spectrum disorder in addition to other severe behavioral, developmental, intellectual, and trauma (PTSD)/ mental health related issues.

 Dr. Julien’s special interests include Child, Adolescent, Adult, and Family Therapy.
 Additionally, Dr. Julien is also well-versed in treating Autism Spectrum Disorder, Anxiety, Divorce, Domestic Violence and Abuse, Relationship Issues, Depression, Parenting Issues, Trauma, and PTSD.